Skip to main content

 BEO believes an equitable economy is not only possible but crucial for everyone in Britain.

-• Black, Asian and Minority Ethnic groups account for more than £300 billion in purchasing power.2
+• Black, Asian and Minority Ethnic groups account for more than £300 billion in purchasing power.1

-• In 2021, the annual disposable income of people from Black, Asian and Minority Ethnic backgrounds was £4.5 billion.3
+• In 2021, the annual disposable income of people from Black, Asian and Minority Ethnic backgrounds was £4.5 billion.2

 But Black people also face multiple barriers to full participation in the economy.

-• 53% of Black children live in poverty – double the rate of poverty for White children.4
+• 51% of children in Black/Africa/Caribbean and Black British families were in poverty – double the rate of poverty for White children 4

 • Black graduates earn less than White, Asian and Mixed-Race graduates six months after leaving university.
 25% of Black graduates earn above £25,000 a year, compared to 38% of Asian graduates and 30% of White graduates.9